untitled-pit-group/foxhound/doc/API.rst

 endpoint, therefore JSON-RPC 2.0 conventions apply.
 The only exception to this is the ``POST /auth-token`` endpoint, as documented below.

-The JSON-RPC request must be sent to the ``/rpc`` endpoint of the server.
+The JSON-RPC request must be sent as POST to the ``/rpc`` endpoint of the server, using the UTF-8 charset for body encoding.

 All JSON-RPC methods accept parameters only using the by-name convention, i.e., the ``params`` MUST be an Object with the names as provided.
-The JSON-RPC request SHOULD, but is NOT REQUIRED to contain an ``id`` field, given the linearity of the HTTP protocol; submitting multiple RPC calls using one POST is not implemented.
+Batch requests (as per JSON-RPC_ §6) MUST NOT be sent to the RPC endpoint.

+The presence or absence of an ``id`` field determines whether the call is a notification or a request.
+If the call is a notification, a success response SHALL have HTTP status 204 No Content and no body; otherwise, a success response SHALL have HTTP status 200 OK and a JSON-encoded body as appropriate, using the UTF-8 charset.
+All aftdocumented endpoints MUST be requested as method calls unless noted otherwise therein.

 All requests to the JSON-RPC endpoint MUST contain an auth token in the header, which is obtained from ``POST /auth-token``.